tonysm/bootcamp.turbo-laravel.com/resources/docs/installation.md

 ![Dropdowns Working Again](/images/installation-dropdown-controller.png)

-Next, let's focus on the flash message.
+Let's focus on the flash message next.
 For that, we're going to add a new animation to our `tailwind.config.js` file:

 ```js
 const defaultTheme = require('tailwindcss/defaultTheme');